Zhuyuze/DOSPprojects-FSharp/README.md

 ## chord makes simulations of a chord ring with finger tables

-## tweeterClient and tweeterServer have tweeter functions in F#
+## tweeterClient and tweeterServer simulate tweeter functions in F#, with distributed server structure.

 ## Suave1 is a web app using suave to implement twitter, and should work with tweeterServer as server